Skip to Content

 Near the cannery museum, a tribal hall allows visitors to enjoy a tribal dance.
 It’s a great way to immerse yourself in the Tlingit culture and learn about life in Alaska.

-High school students perform a moving dance that an elder describes.
+High school students perform a moving dance in ceremonial costumes that an elder describes.
 The show includes a question-and-answer period.
-It’s an opportunity to dig deep into their everyday lives.

 You’ll learn about the different tribes, hear their stories, and the area’s history during the show.
 Part of the performance is done in English, and part in their native tongue.